xuminic/woodshed/README.md

 The frame section is 90x35mm and the space is based on 600mm, which is commonly used in house building.
 However I do not know how strong it can resist against the wind so please do not build it in tornado area.

+## Files and Folders

+Note that for some reason these .dxf files may suffer display issue in LibreCAD 2.1.x.
+By such circumstance please try open them with LibreCAD 2.0.x.